 This leads me to the final reason people don’t have enough furniture in their rooms.
 They don’t think about how intimate conversation is.
 When you are talking with someone, you don’t want to be farther than six feet from them.
 We designers use this as a general principle when setting up and designing rooms.
 In order to have a conversation you don’t want to be yelling across a room, so snuggle in a small armchair next to a sofa for those time when a dear friend stops by and it’s just the two of you.
 If it gets in the way during a party, simply move it.
 But, it’s there and available for those times a friend stops by to share a confidence.

 I hope this helps you figure out why your rooms don’t feel like the ones you see on Instagram or in magazines.
 For a room to feel full and cozy, the more furniture, the better.
 Take a look around your rooms and look for holes you need to fill with more seating or a chest with a lamp.
 I’m certain you can add more to your room.

-Contact the professionals at Eric Ross Interiors in Nashville to schedule your next interior design project.
-The interior designers at Eric Ross Interiors create beautiful interiors with concierge style service.
-Call toady!
+Contact the professional at Eric Ross Interiors in Nashville to schedule your next interior design project.
+The interior designers at Eric Ross Interiors create beautiful interiors with concierge-style service.
+Call today!